Can home study students participate in History Day?

 What is the theme this year?

-The 2014 theme is "Rights and Responsibilities in History."
+The 2015 theme is "Leadership and Legacy in History."
 Your project can be about Vermont history, US history or world history - but it must relate to the theme.
 The theme is broad and open to varying levels of interpretation.
-What are rights?
-Are responsibilities always attached to rights?
-You'll want to think about how your historical event, person or place generated "rights" or "responsibilities."
-Were these rights for the better?
-Was it a responsible action?
-You can also focus on the effects of rights and responsibilities on people through certain historic events.
-(You don’t have to include both concepts in your project but you might find that they are connected in further study of your topic.)
+What defines leadership?
+What qualities do we associate with a good leader?
+What legacy developed from the leadership?
+Did the legacy create positive changes or did it leave a negative impression on history?
+You'll want to think about how your historical event, person or place generated "leadership" and what "legacy" was left behind.
+You should address both leadership and legacy in your project.

 Can you give me an example of a topic that fits the theme?